fabianjuelich/api_metrics_db/infrastructure.md

 Table that lists cronjobs specifying the minute, hour, day, month and weekday a command should be executed.
 They are either system wide or user related.

 ### [cronjob.py](./compose/Cron/cronjob.py)
 Implements a XML-RPC client that requests findata from the application and sends it to the database via HTTP request.
+Communicates between application and database.

+## Shared
+API and TYPE Enum.

 ## ToDo:
 - [x] Setup Docker compose
 - [x] Install and configure Elasticsearch and Kibana
 - [ ] Finalize db schema
 - [x] Install and configure cron
-- [ ] Rework application for multi-API calls
+- [x] Rework application for multi-API calls
 - [x] Design interface for application
 - [x] Code script for data exchange between app and database which will be executed every 24h
 - [x] Generate list of all index symbols